Substance Abuse Among College Students in the United States

 Impact

 When looking at the effectiveness of treatment centers, it is difficult to determine impact and outcomes due to the lack of outputs provided by the centers.
-However, we do know that treatment has been implemented with many people; in 2015, the National Survey on Drug Use and Health found that 2.5 million people in the U.S. received treatment to help with an addiction.92 Regarding MAT treatment, it has been found that opiate-related deaths have dropped in areas where MAT treatment is used.93 Researchers also found that after a year and a half, half of those that went through the treatment reported to be sober.
+However, we do know that treatment has been implemented with many people; in 2015, the National Survey on Drug Use and Health found that 2.5 million people in the US received treatment to help with an addiction.92 Regarding MAT treatment, it has been found that opiate-related deaths have dropped in areas where MAT treatment is used.93 Researchers also found that after a year and a half, half of those that went through the treatment reported to be sober.
 When following up again 3.5 years later, 61% reported to be abstinent, and only 10% were found to still have an addiction.
 Overall, doctors feel that this type of treatment is very effective and a safe option for addicts, since the medication itself is not harmful like the abused drugs are and will help them have a less difficult time during withdrawals.94

 SAM231.png